-Were you passed up for that promotion due to your race?
+Were you passed up for a promotion due to your age or race?

 Are you not making the same rate of pay as your colleagues due to your gender?